tnbsuntae/Credit_Card_Churn_Project/README.md

 _Classification Report of XGBoost model_

 # Conclusion
 This project focused on predicting customer churn using a Kaggle dataset.
 We addressed the dataset's imbalance through SMOTE and explored various machine learning models.
-After thorough evaluation and tuning, XGBoost emerged as the best performer, achieving the highest scores in accuracy, precision, recall, and F1.
+After thorough evaluation and tuning, XGBoost emerged as the best performer, achieving the highest scores in accuracy, precision, recall, F1, and cross entropy loss.

 The insights gained from this analysis can help credit card companies enhance customer retention strategies by identifying at-risk customers and offering targeted interventions.
 XGBoost's superior performance underscores its effectiveness in predicting churn and supporting customer loyalty initiatives.